beechit/fal_securedownload/Documentation/Installation/Index.rst

       **Image 1:** Create non-public file storage

-   Best is to have the fysical folder outsite of your document root.
-If not add an .htaccess with "Deny from all" (Apache < 2.3) or "Require all denied" (Apache >= 2.3) in your file storage root folder.
+   Best is to have the physical folder outside of your document root.
+If not, add an .htaccess with "Deny from all" (Apache < 2.3) or "Require all denied" (Apache >= 2.3) in your file storage root folder.

 #. **Set permissions**